tankuday21/GeminiForExcel/SETUP.md

 ### Changes not applying
 - Make sure you have a cell/range selected
 - Check the status bar for error messages
+- Open the Diagnostics panel (document icon) to see detailed logs

+### Debugging Issues
+1. Click the Diagnostics button (document icon) in the header
+2. Enable Debug Mode in Settings for more verbose logging
+3. Check the logs for specific error messages and skipped actions

 ## Development